adasprilla/TouchPad-Gestures/README.md

 and Chrome browsers when running on Wayland as per the default configuration.

+### TROUBLESHOOTING

+Please don't raise a github issue but provide litte information about your problem.

+1. Ensure you are running the latest version from the [libinput-gestures github repository][REPO] or from the [Arch AUR][AUR].

+2. Ensure you have followed the installation instructions here carefully.
+   Perhaps temporarily remove your custom configuration to try with the default configuration.

+3. Run in `libinput-gestures` on the command line in debug mode while performing some 3 and 4 finger left/right/up/down swipes, and some pinch gestures.
+Configured commands are not executed, they are merely output to the screen:
+    ````
+	libinput-gestures-setup stop
+	libinput-gestures -d
+	(<ctrl-c> to stop)
+    ````
+4. Run in `libinput-gestures` in raw mode by repeating the same commands as above step but use the `-r` (--raw) switch instead of `-d` (--debug).
+   This mode does nothing but print out the raw gesture events seen from `libinput-debug-events`.

+5. Search the web for Linux kernel and/or libinput issues relating to your specific touchpad device and/or laptop/pc.

+6. If you raise an issue, please paste the screen output from steps 3 and 4 above.

 ### LICENSE

 Copyright (C) 2015 Mark Blakeney.
 This program is distributed under the